ecthompson99/uwaft-sensor-fusion/README.md

 git clone git@github.com:uwaft/kaiROS.git

 ### Install ROS on your local machine
+Change directory into the kaiROS folder by

+cd kaiROS/

 Execute the 'install_tools.sh' by running the following:

 ./install_tools.sh

-This will install all the ROS related packages, along with Clang for you automatically.
+This will install all the ROS related packages, along with the latest version of Git and Clang for you automatically.

 The same info is available on [Confluence](https://wiki.uwaterloo.ca/display/UWAFT/Intro+to+ROS).